 For more information, or to find primary care doctors, visit UPMC.com/PCP or call 1-855-676-UPMCPCP.

-A. A PICC line is a thin, flexible tube that is inserted directly into one of your upper arms and then advanced to the vein above your heart.
+A peripherally inserted central catheter (PICC) line is used for long-term IV antibiotics, nutrition or medications, and for blood draws.
+A PICC line is a thin, flexible tube that is inserted directly into one of your upper arms.
+The tip of the PICC line is inserted into a large vein that carries blood to the heart.
 Someone who is specially trained, such as a doctor, nurse, or physician assistant, will place the PICC line.

 - You need ongoing medication for the treatment of cancer, pain, or an infection.